Glacial-Web/glacial-ai-share-buttons/readme.txt

 * Accessibility features

 == Upgrade Notice ==

+= 1.3.2 =
+Post type filtering update that automatically excludes system and data post types from the settings page.
+The post type selector now only shows relevant content post types, making it easier to configure which content types display AI share buttons.

 = 1.3.1 =
 Layout update with improved flexbox implementation for better responsive behavior and container flexibility.
 Buttons now automatically wrap and adapt to any container width while maintaining optimal sizing.